 Way 9.
 Make It Easier to View People at the Door

-It’s important to know who is at your door before you answer it.
+It's important to know who is at your door before you answer it.
 This prevents you from talking to someone questionable or letting someone questionable into the property.
 The traditional peep hole is available for this purpose.
 If you want to view people better outside, an easy-to-use battery powered security camera with 2-way audio is your best choice.

 Way 10.
 Light up Your Doorway